MillironX/sc2-sequencing/README.md

-# wphl-bioinformatics
+# SC2 Sequencing Cheats

-Bioinformatics scripts for use at the Wyoming Public Health Laboratory.
+File manipulation/bioinformatics-type scripts that my colleuges have found useful in sequencing SARS-CoV2 (SC2).

 These scripts have various purposes, uses, and instructions.
-The only unifying thing about them is that they were all written for WPHL.
+The only unifying thing about them is that they were all written for SC2 and related sequencing.
 Please check the `README` file in each directory for more detailed instructions.

 ## Encryption